 True North Sailing School

-The J/24 is one of the fastest, most maneuverable keelboats (it won't tip over) ever designed and it is "Roomy" enough to sleep 4 adults in its cabin.
-Voted BOAT OF THE DECADE by both Sail and Yachting Magazines, J/24s are extremely responsive so when you make an adjustment at the helm or to the trim of the sails, you can instantly see and feel the changes in how the boat performs.
+The J/29 is one of the fastest, most maneuverable keelboats (it won't tip over) ever designed and it is "Roomy" enough to sleep 6 adults in its cabin.
+J/29s the largest and fastest boats used by any sailing school in the Tri - State area and they are extremely responsive so when you make an adjustment at the helm or to the trim of the sails, you can instantly see and feel the changes in how the boat performs.
 Not all boats give you this instant "Feedback" which is necessary for skill refinement especially at the “beginner level”.

-Why learn to sail in a "Mack Truck" when at TRUE NORTH SAILING SCHOOL you can learn in a "New Porsche"!
+Why learn to sail in a cramped J/24 or Colgate 26 when at TRUE NORTH SAILING SCHOOL you can learn in a much larger J/29!

 Most schools give you only 2 sessions total with classroom and sailing sessions all on the same day.
 That's truly not enough time to absorb the numerous concepts covered.
 Some schools even teach their Basic Sailing Course in just 2 days.
 There's just no way!
 Believe me, if as a beginner you spend long 10 hour days on the water you will get "Burned Out" and suffer from "Diminishing returns".
 Some schools "increase" their course hours by throwing in what they refer to as an 8 hour "Class Sail" which means sailing without an instructor.
 If I were paying hundreds of dollars for a sailing course I would want to spend as many hours sailing with an instructor as possible.